verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

-After it's active, the endpoint should be reachable with a valid Let's Encrypt staging certificate; note that when using the browser you will be asked to accept the certificate as it has been signed by an untrusted root CA:
+After it's active, the endpoint should be reachable with a valid Let's Encrypt staging certificate; note that when using the browser you will be asked to accept the certificate as it has been signed by an untrusted root CA.

 ![](/docs/guides/migrate/images/prometheus-le-staging.png)